Cwiiis/ferris/README.md

 ## Limitations

 Pocketsphinx cannot recognise words that aren't in its dictionary.
 Skill names are derived from their CamelCase directory name and must consist of dictionary words.
 Built-in slots only have limited support, and are not as flexible as the same slots on the real Amazon Echo service (for now).

+## Differences / Extensions

+Ferris does not require a 'wake' word to launch intents.
+Currently available input can be queried with the `grammar` command.
+Intents can have the boolean property `persist`, that when set to `true`, allows the intent to be launched at any time, without using the `launch` command first.
+It's best to make limited use of this functionality as a large grammar will reduce the chance of successful and accurate matches.